home-assistant/developers.home-assistant/docs/core/entity/camera.md

 The default `frontend_stream_type` is `STREAM_TYPE_HLS` which will use this stream source and the `stream` component to serve the RTSP stream with HLS.

-A camera entity may also use the `stream_source` to render the preview image.
+A camera entity may also use the `stream_source` to render a still camera image with `ffmpeg`.

 ```python
 from haffmpeg.tools import IMAGE_JPEG